lara-zeus/bolt/docs/advanced/add-datasource.md

 ```

 ### Customization

 Check out the contract `LaraZeus\Bolt\DataSources\DataSourceContract` and see all the available methods.

 ### Disabling

 You can turn off any field temporally by adding:

 ```php
 public bool $disabled = true;
 ```

 ## From Enum

-Creat a normal ennum class and implement `LaraZeus\Bolt\Contracts\DataSourceEnum` interface, for example:
+Create a normal enum class and implement `LaraZeus\Bolt\Contracts\DataSourceEnum` interface, for example:

 ```php
 use Illuminate\Contracts\Support\Htmlable;